JakeSteam/blog-programming/_posts/2018-12-03-scheduling-a-repeating-background-task-on-android-with-power-internet-requirements.md

 ## Conclusion

-Firebase’s JobDispatcher library provides a simple way to schedule future tasks.
-I recently used this approach to implement an app “heartbeat”, where it sends a small message to a server every 24 hours.
+Firebase's JobDispatcher library provides a simple way to schedule future tasks.
+I recently used this approach to implement an app "heartbeat", where it sends a small message to a server every 24 hours.
 The time of the heartbeat was very flexible, so a large window of activation is provided (20-28 hours).
-Having this window (in `setTrigger()`) as large as possible helps reduce your app’s battery usage, as it allows the device to stay in [Doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) for as long as possible.
+Having this window (in `setTrigger()`) as large as possible helps reduce your app's battery usage, as it allows the device to stay in [Doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) for as long as possible.

 The only downside is the requirement on Google Play Services to centrally coordinate your job scheduling.
-If you distribute your app via the Play Store this isn’t an issue, but will cause serious problems for those distributing externally.
+If you distribute your app via the Play Store this isn't an issue, but will cause serious problems for those distributing externally.

 Note that this is just one of the many services Firebase offers, and there is [an ongoing series covering each one](/search/?q=firebase/).